telerik/blazor-docs/components/multiselect/filter.md

 To control when the filter list appears, set the `MinLength` parameter.
 This can be useful if you have a very large list of data.

+By default, the filtering will be debounced with 150ms.
+You can configure that through the [`DebounceDelay`]({%slug multiselect-overview%}#parameters) parameter of the component.

 You can also implement custom (server) filtering and set a data source dynamically through the [`OnRead` event]({%slug multiselect-events%}#onread).

 >caption Filtering in the MultiSelect